GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step02/Tutorial.rst

 than either structured grid or corner-point grids.
 The differences are worth pointing out here.
 In GEOSX:

- - **hexahedra can have irregular shapes**: no pillars are needed and vertices can be anywhere in space.
+ - **Hexahedra can have irregular shapes**: no pillars are needed and vertices can be anywhere in space.
 This is useful for grids that turn, fold, or are heavily bent.
 Hexahedral blocks should nevertheless have 8 distinct vertices that are not coalesced.